Abortion in Illinois: Organizations

-Illinois Family Institute (IFI), a Christian nonprofit organization opposed to abortion, separation of church and state, "activist judges", the "marriage penalty", civil unions, same-sex marriage, gambling and drug legalization based in Illinois.
+Illinois Family Institute (IFI), a Christian non-profit organization opposed to abortion, separation of church and state, "activist judges", the "marriage penalty", civil unions, same-sex marriage, gambling and drug legalization based in Illinois.

-In 1967, Phyllis Schlafly launched the Eagle Trust Fund in Chicago, Illinois for receiving donations related to conservative causes.
-The Eagle Forum was pegged by Schlafly as "the alternative to women's lib."
-It is opposed to a number of feminist issues, which founder Phyllis Schlafly claimed were "extremely destructive" and "poisoned the attitudes of many young women."
-The organization believes only in a family consisting of a father, mother and children.
-They are supportive of women's role as "fulltime homemakers", and opposed to same-sex marriage.
-Eagle Forum opposes abortion and has defended the push for government defunding of Planned Parenthood.
+In 1967, Phyllis Schlafly launched the Eagle Trust Fund in Chicago, Illinois, for receiving donations related to conservative causes.
+The Eagle Forum was pegged by Schlafly as "the alternative to women's lib".
+It is opposed to a number of feminist issues, which founder Phyllis Schlafly claimed were "extremely destructive" and "poisoned the attitudes of many young women".
+The organization believes only in a family consisting of a father, mother, and children.
+They are supportive of women's role as "full-time homemakers", and opposed to same-sex marriage.
+Eagle Forum opposes abortion, and has defended the push for government defunding of Planned Parenthood.

 Activities

 After the 1972 proposal of the Equal Rights Amendment (ERA), Schlafly reorganized her efforts to defeat its ratification, founding the group "Stop ERA" and starting the Eagle Forum Newsletter.
 In 1975, Stop ERA was renamed the Eagle Forum.
 According to Schlafly, the passage of the ERA could "mean Government-funded abortions, homosexual schoolteachers, women forced into military combat and men refusing to support their wives."
 The newsletter began to circulate, and many conservative women wrote to their legislators, relaying the concerns voiced by Schlafly in the Eagle Forum Newsletter.
 Support for The Eagle Forum grew with the support of many conservative women and various church groups, as did the opposition to the ERA.
 Many of the same women who had helped Schlafly distribute her book were involved with STOP ERA.
 Less than a year after its creation, STOP ERA had grown to several thousand members.

 The Pro-Life Action League became active in Chicago in 1980, and tried to disrupt the ability of women to seek abortions by engaging in a variety of tactics, including "sidewalk counseling", sit-ins, and disrupting the water and sewage supplies to abortion clinics.
 The group's leader, Joe Scheidler, published a book in 1985, called Closed: 99 Ways to Stop Abortion.

 The methods used by Pro-life Action League would later become known as the "Chicago Method", which relied on an approach to sidewalk counseling that involves giving those about to enter an abortion facility copies of lawsuits filed against the facility or its physicians.